 Creative Entrepreneur Accelerator Program Guidelines

-The Creative Entrepreneur Accelerator Program (the “Program”) is designed to pair access to existing small business consulting services with financial resources for creative entrepreneurs who aspire to start their own for-profit business or who operate an existing for-profit micro business.
+Creative entrepreneurs are invaluable assets to communities.
+They lead innovation, deliver creative products and services, generate economic opportunity, and build community identity.
+This program is designed for creative entrepreneurs who aspire to start their own for-profit business or who operate an existing for-profit micro business.

 Grant Amount